epesave/academic-website/content/publication/2021-GHKP3/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Working Paper, this paper was previously known as "When do State-Dependent Local Projections Work?")"
+publication: "Working Paper, this paper was previously known as `When do State-Dependent Local Projections Work?')"
 publication_short: ""

 abstract: "Do state-dependent local projections asymptotically recover the population responses